dbiservices/yak/docs/configuration/cloud_authentication.md

 ## OCI

-For Oracle you can authenticate you with the oci CLI or with the below OCI user permanent parameters setting
+For Oracle you can authenticate you with the OCI CLI or with the below OCI user permanent parameters setting

 ```
 export OCI_USER_ID=****